Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When you’re shopping for a car and the financing to make your purchase, there are crucial factors you’ll want to zero in on.
 Here’s how these online dealers stack up:

 - Detailed inspection process and vehicle history records.
-Count on Clutch to provide you with everything you need to know about the pre-owned car you’re eyeing.
-Its pre-owned cars go through a 210-point safety inspection and come with a free CARFAX vehicle history report.
+Count on CarDoor to provide you with everything you need to know about the pre-owned car you’re eyeing.
+Its pre-owned cars come with a free CARFAX vehicle history report and details about their interior and exterior.
+(Clutch does the same as well.)

 Best for trial period (and exchanges): CarDoor

 - Up to 14 days to test drive your vehicle.
-CarDoor offers the lengthiest trial period at 14 days/750 km compared to Clutch (10 days/750 km) and Canada Drives (7 days/500 km).
-All 3 dealers say you can receive a full refund within the allotted time frame, no questions asked, as long as the vehicle is in the same condition.
+CarDoor offers the lengthier trial period at 14 days/750 km compared to Clutch (10 days/750 km).

 - Up to 60 days to make an exchange.
 CarDoor is generous with its exchange policy too, providing a timeframe of 60 days/5,000 km.
-Canada Drives allows exchanges within the trial period of 7 days/500 km.
 Clutch allows exchanges within the trial period of 10 days/750 km.

 Best for warranty options: CarDoor

 - Complimentary warranty.
 CarDoor offers a free 90 days/10,000 km that covers defects in materials or workmanship for many parts of the car, but excludes wear items like brakes and tires.
-Its warranty is longer in days and distance than Canada Drives and longer in distance than Clutch.
+Its warranty is longer in distance than Clutch.

 - Option to purchase warranties through the dealer.
-All 3 dealers provide buyers with the option to buy in-house warranties.
+Both Clutch and CarDoor provide buyers with the option to buy in-house warranties.

 Best for financing options: Canada Drives